satellite-image-deep-learning/techniques/README.md

 * [Jake Shermeyer](https://github.com/jshermeyer) many interesting repos
 * [Mort Canty](https://github.com/mortcanty) is an expert in change detection
 * [Nicholas Murray](https://www.murrayensis.org/) is an Australia-based scientist with a focus on delivering the science necessary to inform large scale environmental management and conservation
-* [Qiusheng Wu](https://github.com/giswqs) is an Assistant Professor in the Department of Geography at the University of Tennessee
+* [Qiusheng Wu](https://github.com/giswqs) is an Assistant Professor in the Department of Geography at the University of Tennessee, checkout his [YouTube channel](https://www.youtube.com/c/QiushengWu)
 * [Robin Wilson](https://github.com/robintw) is a former academic who is very active in the satellite imagery space

 # Companies on Github